 Sword Art Online

-The way this series continually jumps back and forth between different storylines confuses me.
-Episode five begins what will be at least a two episode mystery arc: someone has been murdered, in a manner which ought to be impossible by the rules of SAO as Kirito and his companions understand them.
+The first time I watched SAO, the manner in which it continually jumps back and forth between different storylines confused me.
+The second time around, I knew more or less what to expect, just went with the flow, watched the episodes in rapid succession rather than a week apart, and didn't notice nearly as many problems.
+Episode five begins what will be a two episode mystery arc: someone has been murdered, in a manner which ought to be impossible by the rules of SAO as Kirito and his companions understand them.
 Like a detective, Kirito attempts to figure out who is responsible.
 This change of mode was fun and interesting.
-Unfortunately, the solution to the case didn't seem to make much sense--I didn't understand the logic behind figuring out who was responsible.
-Bits and pieces of evidence seemed to be flung at us in a helter-skelter manner which only confused me.
-Basically, the unsolved mystery was more fun than the solution.
 I liked episode seven, where Kirito goes on a little expedition with a cute female swordsmith.
-He ought to turn away from the brusque Asuna and embrace this girl who has feelings for him, IMO.
-Romance will play a significant role in the plot, no doubt.
-Surely this series will be at least 24 episodes long, since an episode like this doesn't really move us any closer to 'winning' the game and breaking out of the SAO world--although there's no guarantee that we will get a complete story in the end.
+It became clear that romance would play a significant role in the plot.
+It dawned on me that this series would surely be at least 24 episodes long, since an episode like this doesn't really move us any closer to 'winning' the game and breaking out of the SAO world.

 Episode 14 really made me sit up and take notice.
-After getting used to Kirito and Asuna taking on various challenges within SAO and (not surprisingly) defeating them, all of a sudden something which I had assumed would never happen really does happen.
+This was the first of the two season-ending climaxes which come about unexpectedly yet make a good deal of sense when you think about them.
+After getting used to Kirito and Asuna taking on various challenges within SAO and (not surprisingly) defeating them, all of a sudden something which I had come to assume would never happen really does happen.
 That implies that this show is daring to take a more difficult but potentially more rewarding route to its conclusion.
-The second half of the show apparently won't be in the same setting as the first, as they manage to break out of their virtual reality, at least for a while.
-This is what I had been hoping for all along, and my interest in this series has been reinvigorated as a result
+But solving one problem only creates a new one, which is what the second season addresses (again, in somewhat more of a hurry).

 |Official Japanese Series Web Site||http://www.swordart-online.net/|